SysKitTeam/docs-point/faq/migrate-lucene-to-cosmos.md

 description: This article describes how to migrate Lucene Audit Index into Cosmos using SysKit Point Index Migration Tool.
 ---

-# Migrate Audit Index to Cosmos
+# Migrate Audit Logs

-After you successfully finished **SysKit Point cloud deployment** and you have the **Cosmos database**, you can proceed with the migration of the Lucene Index.
+After you successfully finish **deployment of SysKit Point 20**, you can proceed with the migration of Audit logs collected with SysKit Point 19, stored in the Lucene Index, to Cosmos DB.

 {% hint style="warning" %}
 **Please note!**
-Necessary steps:
+Necessary steps before the migration:
-1. You have to stop **SysKit Point Service** on the server where the app is installed during the whole process of migration.
+* Stop **SysKit Point Service** on the server where SysKit Point 19 is installed, and keep it that way during the whole process of migration
-2. You have to stop both **Web App Service** and **BE App Service** that were created with SysKit Point deployment.
+* Stop both **Web App Service** and **BE App Service** created during the SysKit Point deployment.
 Open **Microsoft Azure > your Resource group > here you will find App services**.
 Open each of them and in the **ribbon bar** on the **Overview screen** click the **Stop** button.
-See the picture.
+See the picture below.
 {% endhint %}

 ![Microsoft Azure - Resource group](../.gitbook/assets/migrate-lucene-to-cosmos_microsoft-azure-resource-group.png)

-These are the steps:
+## Migration Steps
+To begin with the migration:

 1. Download the [**SysKit.Point.MigrationTool.exe**](https://downloads.syskit.com/point/files/SysKitPoint-MigrationTool.zip) to the server where the **SysKit Point** is installed.
 2. Inside the **%ProgramData%\SysKit\Point** folder create a new file **migrationConfig.json**.
+[You can download the example migrationConfig.json](../.gitbook/assets/migrationConfig.json) file here.
-3. Modify the file and add the configuration parameters - here is the example of minimal configuration file:
+3. Modify the file and add the configuration parameters - here is the example of an edited configuration file:

 `{
     "DatabaseId": "PointAudit",
     "TenantGuid": "024f552d-bcbc-4680-a63f-0716e6f3ed7d",